theEmperorofDaiViet/taco-cloud/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Key Features
-This project covers the features from chapter 1 to 5 of "Spring in Action":
+<i>This project covers the features from chapter 1 to 5 of "Spring in Action":</i>

-* Traditional multipage application (MPA) with Spring MVC:
+- <b>Traditional multipage application (MPA) with Spring MVC</b>
     - Design custom tacos by selecting ingredients
     - Place an order for the tacos you designed
     - Validate form input and display validation errors
     - See your order history

-* Spring Data: store information about ingredients, tacos, orders in Microsoft SQL Server database with:
++ <b>Spring Data</b>: store information about ingredients, tacos, orders in Microsoft SQL Server database with:
-  - JDBC (in previous version)
+    + JDBC (in previous version)
-  - JPA
+    + JPA

-* Spring Security:
+- <b>Spring Security</b>:
     - Custom user storage:
-    + In-memory user store (in previous version)
+        - In-memory user store (in previous version)
-    + JDBC-based user store (in previous version)
+        - JDBC-based user store (in previous version)
-    + LDAP-backed user store (in previous version)
+        - LDAP-backed user store (in previous version)
-    + Custom user details service
+        - Custom user details service
     - Log in/ Log out
     - Register new account
     - Secure against CSRF attacks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>